• Home

 6. Press mixture into 9x9 pan and bake for 25-30 minutes.
 I find using my hands easiest in order to get it packed down firmly.
 Tip: Lightly wet your hands before to prevent the batter from sticking to them.

-Batter pressed into a baking pan
+Cookie bar batter pressed into a baking pan.

 7. Remove from oven, cut into bars and allow to cool.
 I find the bars hold their shape best if you cut the bars in the pan (with a plastic flipper or dull plastic knife) while they are still warm.
 I also find it helps to allow them to cool right in the pan (after cutting) for 30-45 minutes.

-Baked cookie bars in a pan
+Baked cookie bars sliced in a pan.

 Storage